RyanCPotts/june-cleaver/README.md

 static image of person which changes color on pointer hover

-I think all the HTML/CSS is relatively in place.
+I think all the HTML/CSS is relatively in place

 GAME LOGIC NEXT!